griffinbank/griffin-postman/README.md

 ## Griffin API Postman Collection

-This is a postman collection covering the Griffin API.
-See https://docs.griffin.sh/ for more details.
+⛔️ DEPRECATED ⛔️

+This repository is no longer the source of truth for our public postman collection.
+Please update the the collection directly on [postman](https://griffin-bank.postman.co)

+> If you need an invite to the Griffin postman team please ask in the #tech slack channel.

 ## Getting started